Kate Nash OBE, CEO and Creator of PurpleSpace

 At PurpleSpace you are most likely to find Jo welcoming and keeping in touch with our members and organising and planning our growing events schedule.

-Sally Ward, Development Consultant
+Sally Ward, Consultant

 Sally is a Diversity and Inclusion Consultant who built her expertise at BT Group plc.

 In a 15 year career as an Inclusion Specialist at BT Sally led some ground-breaking projects which had a significant impact for disabled employees.
-For example Sally invented the Disability Passport that many disability networks and organisations are now familiar with.
-Sally’s proudest achievement was being the lead for all seven of BT’s People Networks.
+For example, Sally invented the Disability Passport that many disability networks and organisations are now familiar with.
+Sally's proudest achievement was being the lead for all seven of BT's People Networks.

 At PurpleSpace you are most likely to find Sally working with members to create new innovations in disability Networkology.

-Vanessa Hardy, Director of Marketing Operations
+Vanessa Hardy, Marketing and Communications Consultant